icgc/icgc-get/README.md

-# ICGC Get
+# Overview
-Universal download client for ICGC data residing in various environments.
+ICGC get is a command line tool that provides a unified interface for downloading ICGC data from different repositories.
+It accomplishes this by acting as a wrapper around the download tools used by each individual repository.

 # Installation